alexrobincrabbe/Boopball/README.md

 2. I expect a game that is moderately challenging and to be able to adjust the difficulty if the game is too hard or too easy
 3. I expect the game instructions to be immediately visible and easy to understand
 4. I expect the game controls to be clear and easy to understand
-5. I expect to be able to choose to turn sounds and background music on, according to my own preferences
+5. I expect to be able to choose to turn sounds and background music on or off, according to my own preferences

 ## Visual Design
 ### Wireframes